 These are the FREE WordPress plugins I typically use:

 A good way to improve the speed of your site is to ensure the images are optimized.
 Last year, I tested out 4 of the best image optimization plugins over the course of 3 months, and the fastest turned out to be ShortPixel.

 If need to optimize less than 100 images/month, ShortPixel is FREE!!

 WordPress Caching Plugin

 And while we’re on the subject of speeding up your website, one of the best ways to do this is installing a Caching plugin.
-Last year, I tested out 3 of the best caching plugins over the course of 2 months, and the most recommended turned out to be W3 Total Cache.
+Over the last 2+ years, I have tested out 8 of the best caching plugins, and the most recommended turned out to be W3 Total Cache or WP Rocket.